 Following Fish: Navigate Through the New Bedford Fishery

-From the upper deck of the Museum you can see a beautiful panoramic view of the local fishing fleet docked just one-hundred yards away.
-This amazing sight of the harbor is contextualized as you Navigate Through the New Bedford Fishery.
-Select objects and images from the Museum’s extensive collection give the visitor unique experiences that capture the imagination at this interactive exhibition.
+From the upper deck of the Museum one can see a beautiful panoramic view of the local fishing fleet docked just one-hundred yards away.
+This amazing sight of the harbor was contextualized as viewers were invited to Navigate Through the New Bedford Fishery.
+Select objects and images from the Museum’s extensive collection gave visitors a unique experience that captured the imagination at this interactive exhibition.

 Fishing techniques have changed drastically since the 19th century.
 New technologies have altered fishing practices.
 The species of fish caught have adapted for sale to global markets.
 The workforce has diversified as new groups of people migrate to New Bedford and find jobs in the fishing industry.

 On its journey from the ocean to our plates, fish have transformed both our local communities and affected international relations.
-Come imagine yourself at the local fishery in the past, present, and future.
+This exhibition allowed visitors to imagine being at the local fishery in the past, present, and future.

 Sponsored by the William M. Wood Foundation

 Last modified: April 27, 2017